-The Company has a twelve-month non-cancellable lease for its office space and warehouse with a term that expires July 31, 2022.
-The aggregate minimum future rental payments under this arrangement are as follows:
+The Company has a twelve-month non-cancellable lease for its head office space and warehouse with a term that expires July 31, 2023.
+The Company has an additional twelve-month cancellable lease for R&D premises in Waterloo Ontario for a term that expires December 31, 2023.
+The aggregate minimum future rental payments under these two arrangements are as follows:

-2022 The Company accounts for this lease as a short-term lease.
-The lease agreement does not contain any variable lease
+The Company accounts for these leases as short-term lease obligations.
+The lease agreements do not contain any variable lease payments, concessions or unusual termination or extension options.